Top Australian Startups To Watch Out For

 founders David Hall and Dr. Tom Vasak

-Investors and traders look deeply at the offering before they choose.
-Many of them will open accounts on several broker platforms comparing many aspects of their performance. [tweet_dis inject=”#marketing”]To win new clients, a broker cannot simply rely on marketing and introducing brokers.
+[tweet_dis inject=”#marketing” _builder_version=”3.0.47″]To win new clients, a broker cannot simply rely on marketing and introducing brokers.
 They need to offer quality, consistently tight spreads and best execution.[/tweet_dis]

 Divvy Parking